Adventure.js Docs Downloads

 MyGame.createVerb({ "name": "lock", [...] });

 lock is a predefined instance of Verb that gets constructed automatically at runtime.
 It is defined in the library as a generic object, and then passed to Dictionary#createVerb for construction, validation, and initialization.
 Because this is predefined, authors should not need to create new instances.
-For information on modifying predefined Verbs, see How to Modify Verbs.
+For information on modifying predefined Verbs, see Modify Verbs.

 Index